mintyphp/session-handlers/README.md

   - **redis** ([RedisSessionHandler](src/RedisSessionHandler.php))
     Locks using Redis' atomic "setNx" operation.

-Note that the standard mode testable handlers are implement strict mode as well, but can't be tested as strict handlers.
+Note that the standard mode testable handlers implement strict mode as well, but can't be tested as strict handlers.

 ## Requirements